 10 Sep How To Save Energy For The Fall

 Labor Day is in the rearview and autumn is almost upon us.
 You know what that means: Halloween decorations, pumpkin spice everything, and some blessedly cooler weather.
 As much as you might love the lower temperatures and turning leaves, if you aren’t careful, the season can do a number on your energy bills.
 Buttoning up your home for the cold months will mean a lot of energy saving opportunities, and more ways to cut back on wasted energy that won’t cost you anything in the process.
-Here are some simple things you can do to cut back on your energy use and save some money for the upcoming holidays:
+Here are some simple things you can do to save energy this season:

 The sun is your best friend this time of year.
 Open your blinds and curtains on your south and west-facing windows during the day to let in as much light as possible.
 The sunlight will help warm your house during the day.
 Then once you hit sundown, close them back up.
 This does more than enhance privacy.
 It also reduces the amount of warm air that escapes through your windows.
 If you have windows that are especially drafty, you can insulate them by covering them up with heavy, clear plastic.
 Heavier curtain fabrics may also reduce drafts.